anonaddy/addy.io/source/_articles/aliases/deactivating-email-aliases.md

 You must be [logged in](https://app.addy.io) (or log in after clicking the link) for deactivation to succeed.
 This protects you if you reply to a forwarded message and might expose the deactivation link to the other party.

-## Option 3: From the browser extension
+<h2 id="option-3-from-the-browser-extension">Option 3: From the browser extension</h2>

 1. Open the addy.io extension ([Firefox](https://addons.mozilla.org/en-GB/firefox/addon/addy_io/) or [Chrome](https://chrome.google.com/webstore/detail/addyio-anonymous-email-fo/iadbdpnoknmbdeolbapdackdcogdmjpe)).
 2. Click an alias, then choose **Deactivate alias**.